To give your car the best chance of passing its MOT first time, there are a few quick pre-MOT checks you can easily do yourself.

 You will likely not have to spend money on an MOT retest, as these checks should increase your chances of passing first time.

-By investing in this key maintenance, you can reduce the likelihood of a serious car problem occurring in the future and requiring a costly repair.
+By following the MOT check list yourself or booking a pre-MOT test, you can reduce the likelihood of a serious car problem occurring in the future and requiring a costly repair.

 Don't know your vehicle registration?